jhaayush2004/Homepricepredicting-ML-model/README.md

-This is a Machine Learning model which predicts the price of house/flat in a Bengaluru's particular area.
-The model has been trained on kaggle's dataset.It has been wriiten in python language.It is 88% accurate with an impressive F1-score.
-Data has been cleaned rigourousely using different techniques.Finally data has been divided into train and test set and model has been trained on it.
-Download Dataset-([kaggle datasets download -d amitabhajoy/bengaluru-house-price-data])
+Welcome to the Bengaluru House Price Predictor!

+Are you ready to unlock the secrets behind Bengaluru's dynamic real estate market?
+Our state-of-the-art Machine Learning model offers a glimpse into the future, predicting house and flat prices in specific areas of Bengaluru with impressive accuracy.

+Trained on Kaggle's comprehensive dataset, our Python-powered model boasts an 88% accuracy rate, coupled with an outstanding F1-score.
+But what truly sets us apart is our rigorous data cleaning process, where we employ a myriad of techniques to ensure pristine data quality.

+So, whether you're a prospective homeowner, a savvy investor, or simply curious about the Bengaluru real estate landscape, our model is your gateway to informed decision-making.

+Ready to explore Bengaluru's housing market?
+Dive in now and download the dataset to embark on your journey to predicting the future of Bengaluru's real estate: [Download Dataset](kaggle datasets download -d amitabhajoy/bengaluru-house-price-data)